 Why This Recipe Is So Good

 The most flavorful BBQ sauce you’ve ever had – This sauce is packed with flavor and quite punchy.
 It is not mild, and to me that’s a good thing.
-It’s such a pleasure to eat.
+It’s such a pleasure to eat, and has a nice natural flavor.
+No corn syrup!

 It’s quick – This can easily be made in 20 minutes, and most of that time is just letting the sauce simmer a bit.
 It’s a minimal time investment.

-To make BBQ sauce, you’ll need to cook onion and garlic until soft, then add condiments and spices, and simmer.
+To make the sweet and spicy barbecue sauce, you’ll need to cook onion and garlic until soft, then add condiments and spices, and simmer.
 Let’s break it down.

 Soften chopped onion

-To get started, cook chopped sweet onion in ghee or butter for about 5 minutes, until softened:
+In a large saucepan, cook chopped sweet onion in ghee or butter for about 5 minutes over medium heat, until softened:

 Softened Sweet Onion in Ghee in Saucepan